jeremykes/KeSelect/README.md

 I have not added Multi-select to the Component but will do so in the near future.
 I will see how I go.

+### Testing

+I also have not done extensive testing on this component so please use at own risk.

-### Final Thoughts
+## Final Thoughts

 This was a fun little weekend project so if you want to get in touch for a collab or anything let me know!
 I hope this component is super useful to you.